security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

     **Note:** you can also use THC-Hydra with web forms: [http://insidetrust.blogspot.com/2011/08/using-hydra-to-dictionary-attack-web.html](http://insidetrust.blogspot.com/2011/08/using-hydra-to-dictionary-attack-web.html)

-    In Greek and Roman mythology, [Hyrda](https://en.wikipedia.org/wiki/Lernaean_Hydra) is a mythical sea monster with many heads.
+    In Greek and Roman mythology, [Hydra](https://en.wikipedia.org/wiki/Lernaean_Hydra) is a mythical sea monster with many heads.
 When a head is cut off, it is replaced by another. `THC Hydra`, the tool you are using, likewise launches multiple "heads" (tasks), each of which makes a battery of attacks (password guesses) before dying off and being replaced by another head (task).
-By default, Hyrda runs with 16 concurrent heads.
+By default, Hydra runs with 16 concurrent heads.

-    The Hyrda output will tell you at what time it started, how many passwords it has tried so far, and at what time it stopped.
+    The Hydra output will tell you at what time it started, how many passwords it has tried so far, and at what time it stopped.

     {% include lab_question.html question='Scan the results to find the line beginning with <code>[443][http-get]</code>.
 What was the password?' %}